The 6 AM Experiment That Changed How I See My Days

 Try it — but try it honestly

-If you want to try this, here’s what I’d say: don’t optimize it.
+If you want to try this experiment, here’s what I’d say: don’t optimize it.
 The moment you turn your morning hour into a performance metric, it dies.

 Don’t track it in an app.
 Don’t post about it on LinkedIn.
 Don’t set 14 sub-goals for your “intention practice.”

 Just wake up one hour earlier than you need to.
-Sit with coffee.
+Start with a glass of warm lemon water — skip the caffeine for the first hour.
 Be quiet.
 See what surfaces.

 Give it 7 days before you judge it.
 The first 3 will feel like a waste.
 Day 4 or 5, you’ll hear something you’ve been ignoring.
 By day 7, you’ll understand why you’re doing it.